JanssenProject/jans/README.md

 ### History

-In 2020, [Gluu](https://gluu.org) decided to give contributors a role in the governance of its core open source software, and collaborated with the Linux Foundation to charter a new project, called the Janssen Project.
-The Gluu team believed the Janssen Project would provide a vendor neutral home for the code which would help us build a bigger community.
+In 2020, [Gluu](https://gluu.org) decided to give contributors a role in the governance of its core open-source software, and collaborated with the Linux Foundation to charter a new project, called the Janssen Project.
+The Gluu team believed the Janssen Project would provide a vendor-neutral home for the code which would help us build a bigger community.

 Much of the initial software for the Janssen Project is a fork of Gluu